Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Related works

 \section{Related works}

+We describe additional related works that we were unable to include in the main paper due to space constraints.

+\textbf{Domain generalization.} In domain generalization, the goal is to generalize to an inaccessible target domain while assuming access to one or more fully labelled source domains \cite{blanchard2011generalizing, li18adversarial, gulrajani2020search, qiao2020learning, zhou21mixstyle, cha21swad, zhou2022domain}.
+While recent methods often use vision-language models such as CLIP \cite{radford2021learning} for impressive robustness gains through strategic fine-tuning \cite{kumar2022fine} or weight-space ensembles \cite{wortsman2022robust, wortsman2022model}, they also rely on abundant labelled data for training which can be prohibitive for practitioners.
+Thus, we investigate the effectiveness of these methods in low-shot regimes on diverse datasets.

-We describe additional related works that we were unable to include in the main paper due to space constraints. \textbf{Domain adaptation.} Domain adaptation (DA) seeks to transfer a model trained on a source domain to an unseen target domain.
+\textbf{Domain adaptation.} Domain adaptation (DA) seeks to transfer a model trained on a source domain to an unseen target domain.
 When the target domain doesn't have labels, the setting is referred to as unsupervised domain adaptation (UDA) which has been extensively studied \cite{tzeng2014deep, long2015learning, ganin2015unsupervised, tzeng2017adversarial, long2018conditional, hoffman2018cycada, kim2022broad, yang2023tvt}.
 While a large body of works rely on supervised ImageNet initializations for UDA, some works have focused on self-supervised adaptation with CNNs \cite{kim2021cds, shen2022connect} and ViTs \cite{prabhu2022adapting}.
 Recent works have also studied test-time adaptation \cite{wang2020tent, liu2021ttt++, wang2022continual} which focuses on online learning, and few-shot adaptation \cite{motiian2017few, zhao2021domain, zhang2022few, yazdanpanah2022visual} which is often similar to the CD-FSL setting.
 Crucially, robustness studies and our study differs from DA and these works by \textit{not} assuming access to the target data.